yenk7/jhockey-tracking/README.md

 The Arduino and XBee module communicate via a UART protocol.
 On an Arduino Mega, four hardware serial lines are available for UART communication.
 One of these is used to establish communication with our computer, and a second one is utilized for XBee communication.

-Fundamentally, XBee modules operate with 3.3V digital logic, while the Arduino Mega operates at 5V digital logic.
+XBee modules operate with 3.3V digital logic, while the Arduino Mega operates at 5V digital logic.
 Therefore, it is necessary to convert the logic voltage levels between these devices to ensure proper transmission.
 For this task, we use a bidirectional level converter, as illustrated in the figure below.

 ![](src/LevelConverter.png)

+> Bidirectional Level Converter Link: https://www.sparkfun.com/products/12009
+>
+> Bidirectional Level Converter Datasheet: https://cdn.sparkfun.com/datasheets/BreakoutBoards/BSS138.pdf

 The circuitry for this has been condensed into a printed circuit board (PCB) for your convenience, on which you will only need to mount the respective components.
 Below, you will find a sample connection diagram that corresponds to the provided sample code.
 If necessary, you can change the hardware serial ports.

+> *PCB files available at https://github.com/anwaypimpalkar/jhockey-tracking/tree/main/pcb*

 The `DOUT` and `DIN` labels on the PCB corresponds to the respective pins on the XBee module.
-You can learn more about them in the [XBee 3 datasheet](https://www.digi.com/resources/documentation/digidocs/pdfs/90001543.pdf).
+You can learn more about them in the XBee 3 Datasheet.

 ![](src/Connections.png)